TritonDataCenter/rfd/rfd/0110/README.md

 In this situation a muskie throttle probably makes the most sense.

 ## Terminology
-When a request is "throttled," muskie sends an HTTP response with status code 429 without doing any processing that is specific to the request.
-In the current iteration, muskie treats all incoming requests equally, not attempting to differentiate PUTs from GETs, for example.
-Doing so may be useful and merits further investigation.
+To reject a request when manta is under too much load, a rate-limited muskie will send an HTTP status code 503 (ServiceUnavailable) without doing any processing that is specific to the request.
+Currently, muskie doesn't differentiate between different types of requests, such as PUTs and GETs.
+Maintaining separate queues for reads and writes, or metadata and content operations, may be useful and merits further investigation.

 In the language associated with a vasync queue, a request is "pending" if it is has been received by muskie, but the callback for processing it has not been